abesford/seizzmic-site-0c00b/src/pages/what-we-do.md

       - title: Make better use of data
         price: ''
         details: >
-          **Get greater insight and make confident decisions.**
+          **Gain greater insight and make confident decisions.**

-          We help you identify where you can get rapid business improvements from your data, as well as establishing your bigger vision for how this can reshape your business model.
+          We help you identify where you can drive rapid performance improvements using your data, as well as establishing your bigger vision for how this can reshape your business model.

-          We'll support building your understanding of collecting and governing data, building underlying technology capabilities, and the skills and culture you need to develop.
+          We'll support building your organisation's understanding of collecting and governing data, the underlying technology, and the skills and culture you need to develop.

-           identify key areas, collect and analyse, insight into action

-          where you can use artificial intelligence and machine learning techniques to predict demand and use that to help you plan for the future.
+          We can help identify areas where you can use artificial intelligence and machine learning techniques to predict demand, and use that to plan for the future.
         highlight: false
         actions: []
         type: pricing_plan